ParagRaut/ParagRaut/README.md

-- 👋 Hi, I’m @ParagRaut
+- 👋 Hi, I’m ParagRaut
 - 👀 I’m interested in software engineering and programming
 - 🌱 I’m currently learning Vue.js as frontend for my .Net 6 backend
 - 💞️ I’m looking to collaborate on something interesting invlovling .Net 6